HouQiming/ama/doc/api_node.md

 The AST (Abstract Syntax Tree) is usually created in Javascript with a parsing API:

-`ParseCurrentFile([options])` parses the current file and returns an AST.

 `ParseCode(code, [options])` parses the provided code string into an AST.
 This function is also available in C++.

+`ParseCurrentFile([options])` parses the current file and returns an AST.
+The `.data` field of the returned root node stores the file path.

 `require('depends').LoadFile(name)` loads a file and returns its AST, or `undefined` if the loading failed.
+The `.data` field of the returned root node stores the file path.
 Once a file is successfully loaded, the result is cached and later calls will return the same AST even if it were modified.
 This is useful for maintaining a partially-edited state.

 Alternatively, we can also create an in-line AST by wrapping raw code with `.()` in an ama script.